possibilities/cliable/README.md

 TODO `sideEffectProcessors` _type: object, optional_

   An object where the keys are side effect names and values are functions that know how to process the side effect named by the key.
-See [SideEffect](#sideeffect).
+See [SideEffectSpec](#sideeffectspec).

 ### `CommandSpec`